 - Clinicians or caregivers interested in learning about patient navigation

-It is recommended that you take the Fundamentals of Patient Navigation Course prior to this course.
+It is required that you take the Fundamentals of Patient Navigation - Level 1 Course prior to this course.

 Bachelor’s degree in health care and/or social sciences, or equivalent training and professional experience in health care field.